vishwaraj/droidhound/README.md

 #### Install Android Emulator
 * Preferred Genymotion with android 4.4.4,5.0,6.0 Leapdroid
 * Install **drozer_agent.apk** in the emulator and keep it running in the background.

+#### Drozer agent
+* Also put drozer agent as **dz.apk** in droidhound folder as the tool will install it back if in case drozer agent get's unistalled from device or emulator .

 #### Finally clone it
 ```